Milan knock Juve out of top four with thumping win

 Milan should have gone two up just before the hour when Giorgio Chiellini was judged to have handled the ball, but Szczensy denied Kessie's weak penalty.

-Star striker Zlatan Ibrahimovic came off with a knee injury after 65 minutes with Diaz also replaced five minutes later.
+Milan's star striker Zlatan Ibrahimovic came off with a left knee injury after 65 minutes with Diaz also replaced five minutes later.

+"He wasn't at his best, but he didn't want to miss the match," said Pioli of the 39-year-old Swede.

+"He has a sore knee, but I don't think it's something serious."

 Earlier Atalanta brushed aside relegated Parma 5-2 to move back into second.

-Gian Piero Gasperini's side are closing in on a third consecutive season of Champions League football as they sit two points ahead of third-placed Napoli with three games to play.
+Gian Piero Gasperini's side are closing in on a third consecutive season of Champions League football.

 "There's still two weeks to go and a lot can happen," said Gasperini.